Ph. Jonathan Ramalho

 The Special Projects Department of the Institute organises this course in collaboration with the OSCE, Gender Issues Programme, in the office of the OSCE Secretary-General.

-The course is designed to address the most topical issues currently affecting humanitarian crises worldwide through the specific lens of gender, investigating areas such as the importance of Gender Mainstreaming, Sexual Exploitation and Abuse, Conflict-related Sexual Violence, Trafficking in Human Beings, Terrorism, Detention and Women’s Engagement in Peace Processes.
+The course is designed to address the most topical issues currently affecting humanitarian crises worldwide through the specific lens of gender, investigating areas such as Gender Mainstreaming, Sexual Exploitation and Abuse, Conflict-related Sexual Violence, Trafficking in Human Beings, Terrorism, Detention and Women’s Engagement in Peace Processes.

 Target Audience